OpenOCD

 void jtag_tap_free(struct jtag_tap *tap)

-Definition: jtag/core.c:1481
+Definition: jtag/core.c:1494

 static bool jtag_idcode_is_final(uint32_t idcode)

-Definition: jtag/core.c:1144
+Definition: jtag/core.c:1157

 static int jtag_reset_callback(enum jtag_event event, void *priv)

-Definition: jtag/core.c:1043
+Definition: jtag/core.c:1056

-static int jtag_flush_queue_count
+static unsigned int jtag_flush_queue_count

 The number of JTAG queue flushes (for profiling and debugging purposes).